pip-services/pip-services-docs/content/en/dart/commons/validate/schema.md

 #### withRule
-Adds validation rule to this schema.
+Adds a validation rule to this schema.
 This method returns a reference to this exception to implement the Builder pattern to chain additional calls.